HosseinlGholami/Army-Prj/readme.md

 # TODO:

+---------------------------server app

-* make server data durable (write camera name and related exchange +client user information  on file with encrypted pika)
+* make server data durable (client user information  on file with encrypted pika)

 * define new user (on server application)

-* purge sender process to keep RAM steady

 * delete camera function

+  ----------------------client app

+* when logout in client application you should close the active process!

+* create refresh button for being update of client application

 -------===High_level====------